 - A. Title to all property furnished by the BPC shall remain in the BPC.
 Title to all property furnished by the Contractor, for the cost of which the Contractor is entitled to be reimbursed as a direct item of cost under this contract, shall pass to and vest in the BPC upon delivery of such property by the Contractor.
-Title to other property, the cost of which is reimbursable to the Contractor under this contract, shall pass to and vest in the BPC upon (i) issuance for use of such property in the performance of this contract, or (ii) commencement of use of such property in the performance of this contract, or (iii) reimbursement of the cost thereof by the BPC in whole or in part, whichever first occurs. - B. Any property of the BPC furnished to the Contractor shall, unless otherwise provided herein or approved by the BPC, be used only for the performance of this contract. - C. The Contractor shall be responsible for any loss or damage to property of the BPC which results from the negligence of the Contractor or which results from the failure on the part of the Contractor to maintain and administer that property in accordance with sound management practices. - D. If any BPC property is lost, destroyed or damaged, the Contractor shall immediately notify the BPC and shall take all reasonable steps to protect the property from further damage. - E. The Contractor shall surrender to the BPC all property of the BPC prior to settlement upon completion, termination or cancellation of this contract. - F. All reference to the Contractor under this clause shall also include Contractor's employees, agents or Subcontractors.
+Title to other property, the cost of which is reimbursable to the Contractor under this contract, shall pass to and vest in the BPC upon (i) issuance for use of such property in the performance of this contract, or (ii) commencement of use of such property in the performance of this contract, or (iii) reimbursement of the cost thereof by the BPC in whole or in part, whichever first occurs. - B. The examination content (questions, testing specifications, and standards) remain the property of the BPC and cannot be diverged. - C. Any property of the BPC furnished to the Contractor shall, unless otherwise provided herein or approved by the BPC, be used only for the performance of this contract. - D. The Contractor shall be responsible for any loss or damage to property of the BPC which results from the negligence of the Contractor or which results from the failure on the part of the Contractor to maintain and administer that property in accordance with sound management practices. - E. If any BPC property is lost, destroyed or damaged, the Contractor shall immediately notify the BPC and shall take all reasonable steps to protect the property from further damage. - F. The Contractor shall surrender to the BPC all property of the BPC prior to settlement upon completion, termination or cancellation of this contract.

+G. All reference to the Consultant under this clause shall also include Consultant's employees, agents or Subcontractors.